-New virus variants that are spreading within our community this spring are much more contagious than the version of the virus we experienced in 2020.
+New virus variants that are spreading within our community now are much more contagious than the version of the virus we experienced in 2020.

 Even some people who are fully vaccinated can spread the virus if they catch it and have a mild infection or are asymptomatic.